Gongamax/Gomoku-Web/docs/Gomoku-Api-doc.md

 - The server application runs local on **URL**: http://localhost:8080
 - All the responses have _`application/vnd.siren+json`_ as content-type for more information about the Siren format go to: https://github.com/kevinswiber/siren
+- All the problematic responses have _`application/problem+json`_ as content-type for more information about the Problem Details for HTTP APIs go to: https://datatracker.ietf.org/doc/html/rfc7807
 - Important reminder: The Content-Type header of the request must be set to _`application/json`_ for all the POST and PUT requests.

 # Home

 **Description**: HTTP API requests for all types of users, authenticated or not, to retrieve system information and statistic information.

 #